OneGraph/onegraph-apollo-server-auth-example/README.md

 Rule 1:
 When this user on GitHub has a login status of true

-Then set the JSON value at path user.id to a known value of GITHUB_USER_ID
+Then set the JSON value at path user.id to a built-in  value of GITHUB_USER_ID
 ```
 ![Preview of AuthGuardian rule #1](imgs/rule_1.png?raw=true)